 Before the Impala SS arrived in the mid-1990s, muscle car purists would never have accepted a 4-door sedan, but after being starved of proper high-performance models for a couple of decades, they welcomed it with open arms.

 The 7th-gen was the first car to wear the Impala badge since 1985.
 It was based on the Chevy Caprice, and under the hood, it had a Corvette-derived 5.7-liter LT1 V8, sending a respectable 260 hp to the rear wheels.
-Prices went up for a few years but have now dropped around 6% in the last year, and Hagerty informs us that an Impala SS in good condition costs around $17,000.
+Prices went up for a few years but have now dropped around 6% in the last 12 months, and Hagerty informs us that an Impala SS in good condition costs around $17,000.

 1971 Dodge Charger SE

-The second-gen Dodge Charger has appeared in movies and TV shows such as Bullitt, Dukes of Hazzard, and the Fast & Furious franchise.
+The second-gen Dodge Charger has appeared in movies and TV shows such as Bullitt, The Dukes of Hazzard, and the Fast & Furious franchise.
 It’s become such an icon that finding one for reasonable money is nigh on impossible — especially if you want the R/T model with the 440 or 426 Hemi engine.

 However, all is not lost.
 Those willing to give the third-gen Charger a chance can get their hands on a bargain.
 Hagerty’s Valuation Tool tells us a 1971 base model with the 318 engine can be had for $19,300.
 That’s a $10,000+ saving compared to a base model from the year before.